 The first operating screen displays ground speed, spray width, asphalt pump speed, and application rate.
-The application rate is automatically the first selected and flashing value.
-START or MAN will also flash over the pump rate.
-When PUMP CONTROL is in AUTO, START will stop flashing after pushing the START button.
-MAN will always flash as a reminder that the PUMP CON-TROL is in MANUAL.
+The application rate is automatically the first selected value and is identified as the selected value with the black box.
+A or M will also flash in front of the pump rate.
+When PUMP CONTROL is in AUTO, A will stop flashing after pushing the START button.
+When PUMP CONTROL is in MANUAL, M will stop flashing after pushing the START button.
 Spray width is only selectable in gang bar control.
 Ground speed is never selectable and the pump speed is not selectable in manual pump control, bar circulate, or when spraying.